Sign in

 In his only start of the international break, the Swansea City attacker finally opened his account for his country, scoring his first goals and assists in a 4-2 win over Iceland.

-Cullen, marking his seventh appearance for Wales since his debut in June 2023 scored two goals and asisted two in a spectacular display in Cardiff to ensure Wales sealed top spot in Group 4 of the UEFA Nations League B.
+Cullen, marking his seventh appearance for Wales since his debut in June 2023, scored two goals and assisted two in a spectacular display in Cardiff to ensure Wales sealed top spot in Group 4 of the UEFA Nations League B.

 Oceania — OFC FIFA World Cup Qualifiers